The Yellowstone Cutthroat

 Habitat - Some populations of this fish, especially within the park, remain in good shape.
 While others have declined.
 One of the biggest threats to the Yellowstone Cutthroat is the introduction of non native sport fish like rainbow trout, brook trout, and brown trout.
 Rainbow Trout x Yellowstone Cutthroat hybrid are fairly prominent in certain systems and are a sterile fish.
 Both species spawn at the same time so when a rainbow trout splooges on a Cutthroat redd, hybrids will hatch instead of pure Yellowstone Cutthroat.

-Conservation - We donate 6.9% of every hat directly to organizations helping to preserve the species.
+Conservation - We donate 4.20% of every purchase directly to organizations helping to preserve the species.